CalPlug/Microsemi_SmartFusion2_DigikeyBoardDemo/toolkit/ESP_FWProg/README.txt

 This Firmware provides access to the programming features for the ESP8266 and ESP32.
 The buttons on the board are now set with a timed sequence to allow programming of the ESP8266 and ESP32.
+For the ESP32, either the Maker board's programming sequence is used (determined by jumper positions), or the Arduino IDE controlls the programming mode.
+For the ESP8266, the Maker board mediates the ESP8266 entering the programming mode.

 Developed by Dr. Michael Klopfer (UC Irvine / Calit2) All original code is copyright of the regents of the University of California and released into the public domain.